ssfsx17/ffpnp/Jobs/JobDetails/Scholar.md

 ### Scholastic Lore T3

-Adloqium (3 AP) (single) - Restores Intellect * Level * 0.5 HP, and grants an equal amount of Shield HP.
-Against undead, it is a magical attack with non-elemental damage, but the Shield HP works normally.
+Adloqium (3 AP) (single) - Restores Intellect * Level * 0.5 HP, and grants Blink and Shieldes status (1).
+Against undead, it is a magical attack with non-elemental damage, but the statuses work normally.
 Outside of combat, this allows full restoration of one target's HP during a long rest.

 Natural Selection (special) - Intellect * Level non-elemental magical damage to everyone of your own race.
 Which includes you.